TypeSafeSchwalbe/RoseQuartz-Examples/README.md

 Feel free to ask questions by creating an issue in the repository.

-Feel free to contribute and add other examples, but try to keep them as simple as possible (only doing what the example is about) and comment / document your code.
+Also feel free to contribute and add other examples, but try to keep them as simple as possible (only doing what the example is about) and remember to comment / document your code.